vignesh-kennadi/E2ETests/README.md

-# Product Catalog — Playwright E2E Teaching Reference
+# Product Catalog — Playwright E2E Reference

-A fully working demo app built to teach **Playwright E2E testing in TypeScript** from scratch.
+A fully working demo app built to **Playwright E2E testing in TypeScript** from scratch.
 Every concept is demonstrated in a real running application, with richly commented test files you can copy directly into production projects.